 The Council recognizes that it is only one among many entities invested in mitigating, protecting and enhancing the basin's species and habitat.
-The Council defines the program's responsibility as consisting of mitigating, protecting and enhancing for the hydrosystem impacts described by the Northwest Power Act \$\vert \$\vert\$.
+The Council defines the program's responsibility as consisting of mitigating, protecting and enhancing for the hydrosystem impacts described by the Northwest Power Act A.

 The Council approved during its October 2009 meeting three high-level indicators (HLI) that will be used to monitor the status and trend of the program's focal species and the progress of the Council's fish and wildlife program.
-The Council chose to postpone its decision on the fourth HLI, ecosystem health, until it is defined more clearly. [see motion and presentation and presentation and the status and the Northwest's governors:
+The Council chose to postpone its decision on the fourth HLI, ecosystem health, until it is defined more clearly. [see motion and presentation ].
+These HLI will be used to report to Congress and the Northwest's governors: